-Storage of LWM2M Bootstrap Message on the Smartcard (Normative)
+Storage of LWM2M Bootstrap Information on the Smartcard (Normative)

-This section aims at specifying the storage mechanism of Bootstrap Message on UICC SmartCard platform type [ETSI TS 102.221] activated in 3G mode.
+This section aims at specifying the storage mechanism of Bootstrap Information on UICC SmartCard platform type [ETSI TS 102.221] activated in 3G mode.

-Editor Note : There is no rational to equip LWM2M device with 2G-only Smart Card.
+Note : There is no rational to equip LWM2M device with 2G-only Smart Card.

 File structure

 The information format is based on [PKCS#15] specification.
-The Bootstrap Message is located under the PKCS#15 directory allowing the card issuer to decide the identifiers and the file locations.
+The Bootstrap data is located under the PKCS#15 directory allowing the card issuer to decide the identifiers and the file locations.
 The smartcard operations that are relevant include:

 Application selection

 Cardholder verification

+File access (select file, read, write)

 File access (select file, read, write)The [PKCS#15] specification defines a set of files.
 Within the PKCS#15 application, the starting point to access these files is the Object Directory File (ODF).
 The EF(ODF) contains pointers to other directory files.
 These directory files contain information on different types of objects (authentication objects, data objects, etc).
-For the purpose of Bootstrap Message, EF (ODF) SHALL contain the EF Record describing the DODF-bootstrap.
-The EF(ODF) is described in section C.3.1 and [PKCS#15].
+For the purpose of Bootstrap data, EF (ODF) SHALL contain the EF Record describing the DODF-bootstrap.
+The EF(ODF) is described in section F.3.1 and [PKCS#15].

 EF(ODF) contains pointers to one or more Data Object Directory Files (DODF) in priority order (i.e. the first DODF has the highest priority).
 Each DODF is regarded as the directory of data objects known to the PKCS#15 application.
-For the purposes of LWM2M bootstrapping, EF(DODF-bootstrap) contains pointer to the Bootstrap Message, namely LWM2M_Bootstrap File.
-The EF(DODF-bootstrap) is described in section C.3.2 and [PKCS#15].
+For the purposes of LWM2M bootstrapping, EF(DODF-bootstrap) contains pointer to the Bootstrap data, namely LWM2M_Bootstrap File.
+The EF(DODF-bootstrap) is described in section F.3.2 and [PKCS#15].

 The provisioning files are stored as PKCS#15 opaque data objects.

-The support of smartcard Bootstrap Message will be indicated by the presence in the EF DIR (see [ETSI TS 102.221]) of an application template as defined here after.
+The support of smartcard Bootstrap data will be indicated by the presence in the EF DIR (see [ETSI TS 102.221]) of an application template as defined here after.

 The RECOMMENDED format of EF(DIR) is a linear fixed record in order to be in line with [ETSI TS 102.221].